meteorae/server/README.md

 Additional dependencies are required:

-- For Debian, Ubuntu and derivatives: `libsqlite3-dev libmagickcore-dev libmagickwand-dev`
+- For Debian, Ubuntu and derivatives: `libsqlite3-dev libvips-dev`
-- For Fedora and derivatives: `sqlite-devel ImageMagick-devel`
+- For Fedora and derivatives: `sqlite-devel libvips-devel`

 In order to build binaries, simply run `make build`.